stellRC/HighNoonSurvivorsV6/DESIGN.md

 ## VFX & Particles

 ### Fog
 I use three layers of fog.
 The first two layers are variations on a material I created using shader graph effects.
 The third is made up of collision detecting particles I created with a VFX shader graph.
-A sphere is drawn around the player so that when the fog clears when it collides with it.
+A sphere is drawn around the player so that the fog clears as the player moves through it.

-### Dust
-There are two layers of dust, each with slightly different settings and on different z-axises to bring about an illusion of depth.

 ### Death Particles
 After an enemy dies via collision, they undergo ParticleDeathAnim.
-On exiting their animation state, the particle component attached the game object starts emitting in bursts.
+On exiting their animation state, the particle component attached to the game object starts emitting bursts.

 ## User Interface

 ### Display Settings

-While the resolution dropdown currently only displays common sizes (that work for both HNS and the user), this can be later updated to include all user valid resolutions.
+While the resolution dropdown currently only displays common sizes (that work for both HNS and the user), this can be later updated to include all valid resolutions.

 [Reference: Steam Hardware & Software Survey](https://store.steampowered.com/hwsurvey/)